odeaxcsh/Packet-Sniffer/README.md

 Sniffer is a simple packet sniffer that analyzes HTTP and DNS packets with details and also gives general information about TCP and UDP conversations.
 Sniffer is written in c and uses libpcap library to read and maybe filter packets coming from network interface controllers.

 ## Compile and Run
-To compile C files you must have libpcap installed, if you don't, this command will do it for you.
+To compile C files you must have libpcap installed, if you don't, this command do it for you.
 ``` bash
 sudo apt install libpcap-dev # Debian and Ubuntu only
 ```